ENCCS/hpda-python/content/dask.rst

    ``dask.bag`` uses the ``processes`` scheduler

-   In case to change the default scheduler, using `dask.config.set` is recommanded:
+   In case to change the default scheduler, using `dask.config.set` is recommended:

    .. code-block:: ipython